-4.3 All Members, senior officers and officers with risk management roles and responsibilities have been provided with training and guidance on the 'risk appetite' approach.
+3.3 All Members, senior officers and officers with risk management roles and responsibilities have been provided with training and guidance on the 'risk appetite' approach.
 For officers this is supplemented by a Risk Management Toolkit which sits alongside the Strategy as a practical guide for officers undertaking their risk management responsibilities.

-5. Formulation of the Strategic Risk Register
+4. Formulation of the Strategic Risk Register

-- 5.1 The Council's Strategic Risk Register is developed under the risk appetite methodology. - 5.2 The Strategic Risk Register for 2022/23 was initially formulated by the Corporate Leadership Team and presented to the Executive and Performance Scrutiny Committee.
-This initial Register contained 12 risks, as follows: - 1) Failure to engage & influence effectively the Council's strategic partners, council staff and all stakeholders to deliver against the Council's Vision 2025 - 2) Failure to deliver a sustainable Medium-Term Financial Strategy (that supports delivery of Vision 2025).

-- 3) Failure to deliver the Towards Financial Sustainability Programme whilst ensuring the resilience of the Council. - 4) Failure to ensure compliance with statutory duties/functions and appropriate governance arrangements are in place. - 5) Failure to protect the local authority's vision 2025 due to changing structures and relationships in local government and impact on size, scale and scope of the Council. - 6) Unable to meet the emerging changes required in the Council's culture, behaviour and skills to support the delivery of the council's Vision 2020/2025 and the transformational journey to one Council approach. - 7) Insufficient levels of resilience and capacity exist in order to deliver key strategic projects & services within the Council (in the context of the cost of living crisis impact on households and businesses within the City). - 8) Decline in the economic prosperity within the City Centre. - 9) Failure to deliver key strategic projects. - 10) Failure of the Council's key contractors and partners to remain sustainable and continue to deliver value for money - 11) Failure to protect the vulnerable in respect of the Council's PREVENT duties and compliance with safeguarding legislation and procedures - 12) Failure to mitigate against the risk of a successful cyber-attack against the council with significant / critical impact
+- 4.1 The Council's Strategic Risk Register is developed under the risk appetite methodology. - 4.2 The Strategic Risk Register for 2023/24 was initially formulated by the Corporate Leadership Team and presented to the Executive and Performance Scrutiny Committee.
+This initial Register contained fourteen risks, which remained constant throughout 2023/24, as follows: - 1) Failure to engage & influence effectively the Council's strategic partners, council staff and all stakeholders to deliver against the Council's Vision 2025 - 2) Failure to deliver a sustainable Medium-Term Financial Strategy (that supports delivery of Vision 2025). - 3) Failure to deliver the Towards Financial Sustainability Programme whilst ensuring the resilience of the Council. - 4) Failure to ensure compliance with statutory duties/functions and appropriate governance arrangements are in place. - 5) Failure to protect the local authority's vision 2025 due to changing structures and relationships in local government and impact on size, scale and scope of the Council. - 6) Unable to meet the emerging changes required in the Council's culture, behavior and skills to support the delivery of the council's future Vision, transformational journey to one Council approach and service delivery. - 7) Insufficient levels of resilience and capacity exist in order to deliver key strategic projects & services within the Council (in the context of the cost of living crisis impact on households and businesses within the City). - 8) Decline in the economic prosperity within the City Centre. - 9) Failure to deliver key strategic projects. - 10)Failure of the Council's key contractors and partners to remain sustainable and continue to deliver value for money